RFK Jr. says fluoride is ‘an industrial waste’ linked to cancer, diseases and disorders. Here’s what the science says

 Why is fluoride in our water if we have it in our toothpaste?

-Recently, the public health practice of adding fluoride to water supplies faced new scrutiny after some reports suggested the benefits may not be as significant as they once were, especially with the widespread use of toothpaste that includes fluoride, which has been available since the 1970s.
+Recent reports suggest the benefits of adding fluoride to water supplies may not be as significant as they once were, especially with the widespread use of toothpaste that includes fluoride, which has been available since the 1970s.

 Last month, a report from the Cochrane Collaboration, an independent group that systematically analyzes scientific research, found only a slight benefit in adding fluoride to tap water, leading to slightly fewer cavities in children’s baby teeth.